cjstoneking/wine_quality/README.md

 ### The classification method: ensembles of polynomial regression models

-I implemented a framework for developing and testing different ensembles that involves 2 rounds of nested crossvalidation.
-The outer crossvalidation is for evaluating the performance of the ensemble, the inner crossvalidation is for searching for single models to include in the ensemble.
+I implemented a framework that allows entire ensembles of polynomial regression models to be trained and tested.
+Essentially, this framework consists of 2 rounds of nested crossvalidation.
+The outer crossvalidation is for evaluating the performance of the ensemble, whereas the inner crossvalidation is for searching for single models to include in the ensemble.
 The search for single models proceeds by first initializing a linear model to the baseline state, which typically will be that all variables are present, raised to the first power, and no interactions are present.
 Following initialization, the model is randomly changed by raising or lowering the power of variables (setting its power to zero drops a variable from the model) and adding or removing interactions.
 The effect of these changes is assessed using the hold-out set of the inner crossvalidation, and the change is kept if it improves performance.
 The search procedure is repeated several times to yield an ensemble of models, and the performance of the entire ensemble is assessed using the hold-out set of the outer crossvalidation.

 This diagram shows the nested crossvalidation approach: